arminhammer/wolkenkratzer/README.md

 and generate the resource code files.
 The scrapers can be found in the /scripts folder.

 ### Macros
 Wolkenkratzer includes macros that take advantage of the aws-sdk npm library.
 The macros are intended to make certain common uses of CloudFormation easier.

+#### S3 Macros

+##### S3 Bucket Macro
-Currently the only macro is the S3 Bucket macro, which can be used like this:
+Currently the S3 Bucket is the only macro for Resources, which can be used like this:

 ```javascript
 'use strict'